 About chef

-IEVGEN KLOPOTENKO
+Yevhen KLOPOTENKO

-At the very start of his career, Ievgen worked as a waiter in many restaurants across Germany, the US, and Ukraine.
-One day, standing there in the middle of a restaurant kitchen and watching chefs at work, young Ievgen was struck by the realization that this was something he wanted to do.
+At the very start of his career, Yevhen worked as a waiter in many restaurants across Germany, the USA and Ukraine.
+One day, standing there in the middle of a restaurant kitchen and watching chefs at work, young Yevhen was struck by the realization that this was something he wanted to do.
 He started to learn how to make food on his own.
-At first, it was all fun and games: Ievgen got some friends together and started a cooking competition called CookWars, which later grew into an actual evening show in one of the Kyiv restaurants.
+At first, it was all fun and games: Yevhen and his friends created the CookWars cooking competition, which later grew into an actual evening show in one of the Kyiv restaurants.
+Around that time, Yevhen also met Denys, who later became the co-creator of the Confiture Gastroshop.
+The goal of the workshop was to make regular food more delicious.

 Евгений Клопотенко - биография